-Updates to the 2007 benchmark stock assessment were done in 2012 (Brodziak et al. 2012) and 2015 (Yau et al. 2016).
+Updates to the previous benchmark stock assessment from 2007 were done in 2012 (Brodziak et al. 2012) and 2015 (Yau et al. 2016).
 These included a two-year stock projection table used for selecting the level of risk the fishery will be managed under ACLs.
-Yau et al. (2016) was considered the best scientific information available for the Territory BMUS complexes after undergoing a Western Pacific Stock Assessment Review (WPSAR) Tier 3 panel review (Franklin et al. 2015) prior to the Langseth et al. (2019) benchmark stock assessment.
+Yau et al. (2016) was considered the best scientific information available for the territorial BMUS complexes after undergoing a Western Pacific Stock Assessment Review (WPSAR) Tier 3 panel review (Franklin et al. 2015) prior to the Langseth et al. (2019) benchmark stock assessment.
 This was the previous basis for P and SEEM analyses that determined the risk levels to specify past ABCs and ACLs.
+The next stock assessment is scheduled to be completed in 2023.